 But who are they?
 Why did they visit IVANNOVATION.com exactly?
 And why did they cause my Google Analytics dashboard to record extra parameters after the URL?

-A Google search showed me several articles (here, here, and here) about this extra parameter in Google Analytics.
+A Google search showed me several articles (such as here) about this extra parameter in Google Analytics.
 Yet all the articles were in Chinese, not one was in English.

 So we researched the Chinese sources, and today we will reveal the mystery of ?from=timeline&isappinstalled=0 in Google Analytics to the English-speaking world.